Skip to content

 Show Notes

-Welcome back to The Bourbon Road, episode 404!
-Jim Shannon and Todd Ritter settle in at Studio B — the Corner Rick House — for a deep dive into one of bourbon's most beloved ongoing releases.
-Before the main event, the guys warm up with a rare one-ounce sample of Russell's Reserve 15 Year, courtesy of Kelsey Dime from Hello Again Whiskey Friends, marveling at its candy cherry, burnt orange, and exotic cinnamon spice character before debating whether it edges out the Russell's Reserve 13 Year.
-Then it's down to business with a four-bottle walk through the years of Elijah Craig Barrel Proof, spanning the A121 all the way to the current A124.
+Welcome back to The Bourbon Road, Episode 404!
+Jim Shannon and Todd Ritter settle into Studio B at the Corner Rickhouse for a deep dive into one of bourbon's most beloved high-proof lines: Elijah Craig Barrel Proof.
+Before the main event, the guys warm up with a rare one-ounce sample of Russell's Reserve 15 Year, graciously shared by a friend of the show, and offer their impressions of this $250 limited release from Wild Turkey.

 On the Tasting Mat: